jupyter-book/myst-enhancement-proposals/meps/mep-cross-references.md

 ---
 title: Cross Reference Simplifications using Markdown Links
 mep:
-  id: <0001 - Add when this MEP becomes Active>
-  created: <2023-01-dd - date MEP is active>
+  id: 0001
+  created: 2023-02-25
   authors:
     - Chris Sewell @chrisjsewell
     - Rowan Cockett @rowanc1
     - Franklin Koch @fwkoch
-  status: Draft
+  status: Active
   discussion: https://github.com/executablebooks/myst-enhancement-proposals/issues/9
 ---

 ## Summary

 We propose a cross-reference syntax that uses CommonMark links to support all use cases of cross-referencing content internal to a project.
 The syntax aims to be familiar and work across different rendering platforms.
 Most internal content can be referenced using a hash-link, `[](#my-id)`, which is the recommended replacement for the multiple role options that can do this in MyST currently (e.g. `` {ref}`my-id` ``, `` {eq}`my-id` ``, `` {numref}`my-id` ``).
 We provide options for increasing specificity for these links in all cases to deal with duplicate references across pages in a project.

 | Existing Syntax                          | New Syntax                   |
 | :--------------------------------------- | :--------------------------- |